-Quitting smoking is the easiest thing in the world.
-Some people quit smoking a thousand times in their lives!
-Everyone knows someone with this mindset.
+Embarking on changing certain aspects of your life is possible.
+For example, quitting smoking is the easiest thing in the world, and some people quit smoking a thousand times in their lives!

-But this type of change is superficial.
-It doesn’t last.
-For real, lasting change to take place, we need to consider the quadrants of change.
+But this type of change is superficial and doesn’t last.
+For lasting change to take place, we need to consider the quadrants of change.

-Most experts focus on only one area of change, some focus on two areas, but almost none focus on all four quadrants of change.
+Most experts focus on just one area of change, some focus on two, but almost no one focuses on all four quadrants of change.
 That’s why much of change management fails.

-So, today, we will cover all four quadrants of change and learn the formula for how to change fundamentally and never go back to your “old self.”
+In this article, we will cover all four quadrants of change and learn the formula for how to fundamentally and never go back to your “old self.”

 A word of warning: this is simple to do, but it’s not easy.
-Anyone who tells you that change is easy is either trying to sell you something, or they have no idea what they’re talking about.
+Anyone who tells you that change is easy is either trying to sell you something or has no idea what they’re talking about.

 Those who want an overnight solution have left the article now, so that leaves you, me, and the real process of change.